Gepzuu/Go-Tasks/README.md

-This repository contains various task programs that I have programmed using Go.
+This repository contains multiple task programs that I have programmed using Go.